 -strongly advocate for more affordable housing, which will offer a realistic chance for local residents to own their own home;

-IWK: As first elected Kiwi-Indian in the local board and battling for the second term- how does it feel?
+IWK: As the first Indian born elected in the local board and batting for the second term- how does it feel?

 Shail: It is an honour, but also more responsibility to live up the community’s expectations and pave the way for others to follow.